Welcome to HDAS - Healthcare Databases Advanced Search

 How do I use HDAS?

-How do I get the best results?
+How do I get the best results from across all the databases I need to search?

 Although you can search multiple databases at the same time, if you are doing a literature search, you will retrieve the best results by searching one database at a time.
 You can then repeat the search in another database.
 Searching in one database at a time means that you can use the database's thesaurus and all its available fields and limits.